algotako/algod-web-ui/README.md

 ```
 $ npm run start
 ```
+Open a browser and enter localhost:3000 or whatever port SolidStart used.

 This has only been tested on Linux and will not work on a Windows node.
 MacOS may work, but I haven't had a chance to test this out.

 ## Usage